 If your computer works with OpenBSD out-of-the-box,

-submit your dmesg to NYC*BUG and tweet the link at me.
+submit your dmesg to NYC*BUG and email me the link.

 Don't forget to send dmesg to developers.